angela-d/prtg-autoservices-monitor/README.md

 ## Install / Setup
 - Assess **prtg-autoservices-monitor.ps1** code to ensure nothing bad will be done to your system & no data will be stolen upon running it
 - If all checks out, add **prtg-autoservices-monitor.ps1** to your target system, somewhere like `C:\Scripts` is usually a good spot

+On the PRTG dashboard:
 - On the device (server) you want to monitor these services for, locate it's device (Search > enter name > click to it > + Add Sensor)
 - Search for **HTTP Push Data Advanced**
   - Sensor Name: Auto-Start Services
   - SSL Settings: HTTPS
   - Request Method: POST
   - No incoming data: Switch to unknown
   - Create

  Once it's created, you need to go to the device/server's overview and you'll see **Auto-Start** services listed as a new sensor.
  - Click to it and go to its **Settings**